Musialkov/Musialkov/README.md

-- 👋 Hi, I’m Hubert Musiała (@Musialkov) and I am a student of Applied Computer Science
-- 👀 I’m interested in game programming and web development
+👋 Hi, I’m Hubert Musiała (@Musialkov) and I am an enthusiast of game programming and gamedev in general.

+You can see results of my projects here : https://www.youtube.com/channel/UCSZGJd5-iO6VYgZ-JsaevPg

+You can also download my games from : https://musialkov.itch.io/

 <!---